York Factory Express: HBC

 Fort Vancouver, on the Columbia River (river mile 106) near the mouth of the Willamette River, in 1825.

 George Simpson, the Governor of Hudson's Bay Company, visited the Columbia District in 1824–25, journeying from York Factory.
-With the help of John Rowand, the Chief Factor at Fort Edmonton, George Simpson investigated a quicker route than previously used, following the Saskatchewan River and crossing the mountains at Athabasca Pass.
+With the help of John Rowand, the Chief Factor in charge at Fort Edmonton, George Simpson investigated a quicker route than previously used, following the Saskatchewan River and crossing the mountains at Athabasca Pass.
 This route was well known by many Northwesters, but after the merger they refused to share knowledge of it with the HBC.
-It wasn't until John Rowand beat George Simpson to Fort Assiniboine by nearly a month and Simpson threatened to shut down Fort Edmonton that Rowand let Simpson know about this route.
+It was not until John Rowand beat George Simpson to Fort Assiniboine by nearly a month and Simpson threatened to shut down Fort Edmonton that Rowand let Simpson know about this route.
 This route was thereafter followed by the York Factory Express brigades.

 James Sinclair was appointed in 1841 by Duncan Finlayson to guide over twenty settler families from the Red River Colony to the Pacific Northwest.
+He pioneered a more southerly route through Sinclair Pass.
 Upon arriving at Fort Vancouver, fourteen of them were relocated to Fort Nisqually, while the remaining seven families were sent to Fort Cowlitz.
-Despite this, arrangements with the Pugets Sound Agricultural Company, an HBC subsidiary, proved to be unsatisfactory for the settlers, who all gradually moved to the Willamette Valley.
+Despite this, arrangements with the Puget Sound Agricultural Company, an HBC subsidiary, proved to be unsatisfactory for the British settlers, who all gradually moved to the Willamette Valley favoured by American settlers.